Editorial advisory

 Water Verdict

-Essex County receives a fair water quality assessment with a grade of C and a score of 55.8 out of 100.
+Essex County, New Jersey receives a fair water quality assessment with a grade of C and a score of 55.8 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+The county's primary USGS gauge drains roughly 12 square miles of upstream watershed, giving local source waters a regional footprint.
+At the most recent USGS reading, local streamflow was below its historical mean at 46.8% — worth watching in drier seasons.

 Violation Context

-Essex County has recorded 65 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Essex County, New Jersey show 65 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 9.7 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 8,815 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance